GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipluate.md

 ## Sorting Plain-Text Data with `sort`

 Very often we need to work with sorted plain-text data in bioinformatics.
 The two most common reasons to sort data are as follows:
 - Certain operations are much more efficient when performed on sorted data.
-- Sorting data is a prerequisite to finding all unique lines
+- Sorting data is a prerequisite to finding all unique lines.

 `sort`  is designed to work with plain-text data with columns.
-Create a test .bed file with few rows and use `sort` command without any arguments
+Create a test .bed file with few rows and use `sort` command without any arguments.

 ```bash
 cat > test_sort.bed